aredotna/building/_posts/2014-08-29-hello-world.markdown

   - be seo friendly
   - easier and more straightforward way to connect blocks to different channels
   - encourage exploration

+![Ervell][ervell-image]

+- Ervell uses Artsy's [Ezel][ezel] boilerplate, which is really just a set of conventions to hook various Express.js applications together in a way that allows an application to share client-side and "server"-side code.
+- This allows you to reap the benefits of server rendered templates (speed, SEO friendly, etc) while retaining the ability to write rich client side applications without rewriting your templates.
+- [Ezel][ezel] is easier to learn after looking at Artsy's [force-public][force-public] repo.
 - Middleware is a powerful way to process requests and responses at different stages of an Express.js application
 - An example of middleware we use is a lightweight authentication middleware, which adds a user's token to the header of a particular API request.